+The N5CW device may be provisioned with multiple valid WLANSP policy (e.g. while operating as a 5G UE).

 6.6.1.3 UE procedure for selecting a WLAN access based on WLANSP rules

-The UE shall apply the procedure in this clause when the UE is provisioned with WLANSP rules and:
+The UE (or N5CW device) shall apply the procedure in this clause when the UE (or N5CW device) is provisioned with WLANSP rules and:

 a) when the UE initiates untrusted non-3GPP access to 5GC and attempts to select a WLAN access network; or